 - highly developed written and oral communication skills

-- can act with honesty, fairness and respect
+- ability to act with honesty, fairness and respect

 If you have these skills, then we encourage you to apply for an internship and join our team.